Maven-Asset-Management-Insights/content/field-kits/year-end-maximo.md

 ---
-layout: default
+layout: page
-title: Year-End Maximo Preparation Checklist
+title: "Maximo Year-End Processing Checklist"
 permalink: /field-kits/year-end-maximo/
+description: "Step-by-step Maximo year-end processing guide to ensure system readiness for the new year."
 ---

-# Year-End Maximo Preparation Checklist

 Year-end is one of the busiest times of the year.
-Between financial closeout, reporting, audits, and operational demands, Maximo maintenance tasks can easily be forgotten in the shuffle.
+Many activities need to be completed and closed out quickly.
+Maximo is just one of them, but it can easily be forgotten in the end-of-year shuffle.

-A few simple preparation activities will ensure Maximo is ready for the new year — and help prevent emergency support calls on New Year’s Day.
+A few simple preparation tasks will ensure that Maximo is ready for the new year — and that you won’t be fielding emergency calls on New Years’ Day.

 ---

-## Key Activities Include
+## Key Activities

 - Reset and roll over inventory issue history
 - Reset and roll up asset costs
 - Reset labor hours
 - Update financial periods
 - Update calendars
 - Update auto-number sequences

-> Depending on your configuration, additional year-end processing may be needed for system interfaces (especially financial/ERP integrations).
+> **Note:** Depending on your configuration, you may have additional year-end processing to support system interfaces, particularly financial system integrations.

-Maven strongly recommends automating year-end processing whenever possible.
+We’ve demonstrated several of the most common year-end tasks below.
+To simplify the process even further, automating year-end processing is strongly recommended.

 ---

 ## Inventory Issue History

-Use the **Zero Year to Date Quantities** action to set Year-to-Date inventory issues to zero and roll each year’s totals forward.
+Use the **Zero Year to Date Quantities** action to set Year-to-Date inventory issues to zero and roll each year’s totals to the previous year.

 ### Steps

-1. Navigate to the **Inventory** application
+1. Navigate to the **Inventory Application**
 2. Hit **Enter** to bring up all records

-3. *(Optional Best Practice)* Review Issue History of one record to validate results
+> **Best Practice:** Review Issue History of one record to validate results before proceeding.

+3. Return to List View when finished
+4. From the Actions menu select:
-4. Select: **More Actions → Inventory Adjustments → Zero Year to Date Quantities**
+   `More Actions > Inventory Adjustments > Zero Year to Date Quantities`
 5. Confirm the action by clicking **OK**

-6. *(Optional Best Practice)* Review Inventory Issue History to verify YTD totals have been set to zero and prior year totals have advanced
+> **Best Practice:** Review Inventory Issue History and verify Year-to-Date totals have been set to zero and prior year totals have been advanced.

 ---